ramirezmike/Tlayuda/README.md

 ```

 You can also change the starting index of the builder with a call to `with_index(index: usize)`.
-Additionally, every call to the builder object (excluding calls to `build` or `build_vec` return the builder to allow chaining.
+Additionally, every call to the builder object (excluding calls to `build` or `build_vec`) will return the builder to allow chaining.

 ```
     Person::tlayuda()